rvpanoz/git-lessons/README.md

 git checkout develop
 ```

-Create a new branch from the develop branch and select it using
+Create a new branch from the develop branch and switch to it using
 the git checkout command

 ```